Hector096/My-Portfolio/README.md

 ### Setup

-1. Clone the repository with *git clone https://github.com/Hector096/My-Portfolio.git*
+1. Clone the repository with *git clone: [Repository](https://github.com/Hector096/My-Portfolio.git*)
 2. Run *index.html* in for browser.